 Dokhan’s, a Tribute Portfolio Hotel is one of the best Marriott boutique hotels in Paris if you want a real taste of the City of Light.

 This beautiful but tiny hotel is utterly charming with wonderful staff.
-With just 45 rooms, the hotel is located in what used to be a mansion sandwiched on a road between the Arc de Triomphe and the Trocadero.
+With just 45 rooms, the hotel is located in what used to be a mansion sandwiched on the road between the Arc de Triomphe and the Trocadero.
 Crucially, it is a short stroll from many significant sights, and the nearest Metro station is easy to get to and from.
 There are also plenty of local restaurants nearby to grab a bite to eat.

 Small but almost perfect rooms and suites emulate chic Parisian apartments, with home-like amenities including complimentary Wi-Fi, pillowtop beds, complimentary smartphone usage, and premium Carita toiletries.

 Have a seat in a velvet armchair and sip a drink at Bar Le Dokhan’s, Paris’ first cocktail bar.
-This Marriott branded hotel does not have a club lounge but offers delightful Parisian charm and history.
+This Marriott-branded hotel does not have a club lounge but offers delightful Parisian charm and history.
 The restaurant serves a tremendous Parisian continental breakfast in the mornings and then transforms into a champagne bar in the evenings.

 Pick a suite on the upper floors and wake up to a wonderful Eiffel Tower view.
 Stay here, and you will know that you are in Paris.
 There’s no mistaking the feel of this hotel, and that’s what makes it so unique.